nyguerrillagirl/100-days-of-code/log.md

 |22.
 System Design [Book]|12/10/2024| | * |
 |23.
 Strangers in Their Own Land [Book]|12/9/2024| | * |

+### Day 98: January 2, 2025 (Thursday)
+- Continue Working on Module 2/4 in Course 3 [Version Control]/9 [Meta Front-End Specialization]
+- Continue Working on Module 3/4 in Course 3/8 [Connect and Protect] in Google Cybersecurity Professional Certificate
+- Books
+  - Strangers in Their Own Land

 ### Day 97: January 1, 2025 (Wednesday)
 - Data Camp -
   - Intermediate Python